 6. Make Your Baby’s Room Cool

-When it comes to monitoring sleep schedule and sleep problems, many new parents focus on making sure their baby is warm enough.
+When it comes to monitoring sleep schedules and sleep problems, many new parents focus on making sure their baby is warm enough.
 Children (like adults) actually sleep better in cooler temperatures, so keep baby’s room between 68-72 degrees.
-If you do think your child is cold, remember: no loose blankets.
+If you do think your child is cold, remember no loose blankets.
 If baby has outgrown the swaddle, a sleep sack is a great, safe option for safe sleep.

 About our Expert

 Jennifer Denzel is a certified Sleep Consultant with more than 20 years of hands-on experience in early childhood education.
 As a Gentle Sleep Coach, Jennifer‘s philosophy serves as an alternative for parents who resist the cry it out method.
 Her step-by-step method has a 95% success rate when the child is healthy and the parents are consistent.